adobe/experience-platform-workshop-201901/chapters/chapter-9.md

 1. Let's save our changes.
 Click on "Keep Changes" to save our Action, and then "Save to Library and Build"

-1. [NEEDS TO ADD IMAGE] We just set up our first rule to send an ExperienceEvent to Platform!
+1. We just set up our first rule to send an ExperienceEvent to Platform!
 Now let's do the same thing for same with Profile data, by taking a look at the "Sign Up" rule.
 Clicking on "Core - Click" you can see the composition of the event that we're looking for - a click on the "Submit" button during sign-up.

     ![](../images/chapter-9/launch-setup-21a.png)